 On a state level, legislation, ballot initiatives, or court ruling can create new rules regarding employers and holiday pay.
 Contact an employment law attorney in your state or conduct your own legal research to verify your state laws regarding holiday pay.

-Must an employer accommodate an employee’s observance of a religious holiday?
 An employer is obligated to provide reasonable accommodation for the religious practices of its employees unless it can show that the accommodation would result in undue hardship for its business.
 To accommodate employees, many employers offer a floating holiday in addition to the regularly scheduled holidays.
 This allows employees to take time off for religious observances that are not covered by the established holiday schedule.

 Courts addressing the issue of religious accommodation generally agree that unpaid time off can be a reasonable accommodation, as can allowing an employee to use a vacation day to observe a religious holiday.